-SAG holds annual teleconference meetings to review recommended Net-to-Gross (NTG) values prepared by independent evaluators and reach agreement on NTG values for the next program year, as described in the Illinois Energy Efficiency Policy Manual.
-SAG NTG discussions for the program year beginning on January 1, 2023 were held in September 2022.
-As required by the Policy Manual.
-NTG values for the 2022 program year were finalized by October 1, 2022.
+SAG holds annual meetings to review recommended Net-to-Gross (NTG) values prepared by independent evaluators and reach agreement on NTG values for the next program year, as described in the Illinois Energy Efficiency Policy Manual.
+SAG NTG discussions for the program year beginning on January 1, 2024 will be held in September 2023.
+As required by the Policy Manual, evaluators will share initial recommended NTG values with SAG no later than September 1, 2023, and NTG values for the 2024 program year must be finalized by October 1, 2023.

 Background and Process